catherine-m-choi/Somewhere-JS-game/README.md

 Day 5
 - Add additional rooms and work on level design.
 - Add rooms that are not accessible without unlocking moves.
+- Focus on styling and finishing game design touches.

 Day 6
 - Add a title screen
 - Include basic tutorial guidelines
+- Deploy to GitHub pages.